 SmartTask is an all-in-one project management tool known for its simple user interface.
-It has extensive task and project management capabilities.
-It lets you create recurring tasks and set task dependencies and reminders.
+It has extensive task and project management.
+Smarttask lets you create recurring tasks and set task dependencies and reminders.
 You can also track project milestones, auto-schedule tasks, and create portfolios.

-Manage tasks and projects the way you want with list, board, calendar, and timeline views.
+In SmartTask, you manage tasks and projects the way you want with list, board, calendar, and timeline views.
 Time tracking lets you stay on top of tasks and help you estimate the budget for the project.
-SmartTask also has built-in video conferencing and instant messaging capabilities.
+SmartTask also has built-in video conferencing and instant messaging.

 You can even create customizable project status dashboards to monitor and track projects.
 SmartTask offers templates for marketing, operations, engineering, and HR teams.
 It also integrates with Zapier, Integromat, Slack, and 1000+ other applications.

 - Create tasks & subtasks, set task dependencies, and reminders

 - Manage your projects in the List, Board, Calendar, and Timeline views

 - Manage multiple projects with the portfolio view